andreasgoethals/TabPFNCredit/README.md

 - Controls dataset selection for each task (PD and LGD)
 - Only one dataset should be active (set to `true`) per task
 - All other datasets should be set to `false`
+- EXCEPTION: If running the `multiprocess_run_all.py`, multiple datasets can be set to `true`at once.

 ### 2. Method Configuration (CONFIG_METHOD.yaml)